LiskArchive/lips/proposals/lip-replace_static_fee_system_by_dynamic_fee_system.md

     - The previous point implies to have a method to calculate the size of the specific transaction in bytes: `sizeof()`.
 In this proposal, we define the size of a transaction, `trs`, as the size in bytes of the byte array used to generate the transaction ID (as for example it is done [here](https://github.com/LiskHQ/lisk/blob/0c633a2f0d74bcb104ae4dafc20b55ca162a0f3e/logic/block.js#L112) in the current implementation).

 -  **Include fee property in transaction JSON object**: With the implementation of [LIP-0012](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0012.md), the `trs.fee` property is going to be removed from the transaction JSON object since it is not needed for the current static fee system.
-However, this `trs.fee`, of type _BigNum_, has to be included in the transaction object, otherwise the nodes would not be able to get and verify the transaction fee.
+However, this `trs.fee` has to be included in the transaction object, otherwise the nodes would not be able to get and verify the transaction fee.
+It must be a string matching the [`amount`](https://github.com/LiskHQ/lisk-sdk/blob/c74fb5a96b04e3be83f9e308e47106604c21dbc0/framework/src/controller/helpers/validator/formats.js#L297) format

-- **Include fee property in transaction signature and transaction ID**: To prevent transaction fee forging and manipulation by malicious nodes/delegates, the transaction fee has to be part of the byte array used as input for the transaction signature and transaction ID generation (e.g. implemented by [`getBytes`](https://github.com/LiskHQ/lisk/blob/5d5af525eec7f2ee687ca921a6a2d1457c471da9/logic/transaction.js#L154) in Lisk core).
+- **Include fee property in transaction signature and transaction ID**: To prevent transaction fee forging and manipulation by malicious nodes/delegates, the transaction fee has to be part of the byte array used as input for the transaction signature generation and transaction ID generation (e.g. implemented by [`getBytes`](https://github.com/LiskHQ/lisk/blob/5d5af525eec7f2ee687ca921a6a2d1457c471da9/logic/transaction.js#L154) in Lisk core).
 The `trs.fee` property, with a size of 8 bytes and encoded in big-endian, has to follow the `trs.senderPublicKey` property during serialisation.
-Additionally, the [`getTransactionBytes`](https://github.com/LiskHQ/lisk-elements/blob/d5ab830ad65965764d364eb344ce4e3a13bf14c9/packages/lisk-transactions/src/utils/get_transaction_bytes.js#L147) function must be implemented in the same way in Lisk Elements.
+Additionally, the [`getTransactionBytes`](https://github.com/LiskHQ/lisk-elements/blob/d5ab830ad65965764d364eb344ce4e3a13bf14c9/packages/lisk-transactions/src/utils/get_transaction_bytes.js#L147) function must be implemented in the same way in Lisk Elements.<sup>[2]</sup>

 - **Assignment of transaction fees**: Every transaction included in a block `B` spends a fee equal to `trs.fee` which is subtracted from the sender account balance.
 From `trs.fee`, `trs.minFee` is _burnt_ whereas `trs.fee - trs.minFee` is assigned to the delegate forging `B`.
 In terms of `B`, the sum of the minimum fees of all the transactions included in it, i.e., `B.burntFee`, is added to the balance of an account with the address “_BurntFees_”, defined as the auxiliary account containing all the burnt fees in the blockchain.
 The remaining fees, i.e., `B.totalFee - B.burntFee`, are added to the account balance of the delegate forging `B`.

 <sup>[1]</sup>It is important to point out that the values given in this document for the three constants `fees.minFeePerByte`, `fees.delegateFee` and `fees.dappFee` may vary in the future.
 It is possible that the rationale given in this proposal is not accurate at some point (e.g. due to a change of the block size) and a new LIP will propose to adjust these constants consequently.

+<sup>[2]</sup>Note that, this proposal assumes that [LIP-0009](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0009.md) is already implemented to avoid any kind of transaction replay attack from a previous protocol version.

 ### Wallets